araobp/virtual-showroom/README.md

 ### LLM

-This project uses "gpt-3.5-turbo" with RAG.
+This project uses "gpt-3.5-turbo" from OpenAI with RAG.

 ### Relevant projects (my other projects on github.com)